What’s the Difference Between a Certified Check and a Cashier’s Check?

 The Takeaway

 The main difference between a certified check vs. cashier check is who guarantees the check.
 In the case of a cashier’s check, the bank guarantees it, but with a certified check the consumer writing the check guarantees it.
-While cashier’s checks are typically thought to be the safest option, both are quite secure.
-These are important financial tools when you need a more trustworthy form of payment than a standard check.
+Cashier’s checks are typically thought to be the safest option and they may also be more readily available (certified checks are only offered by some banks).
+Both types of checks are important financial tools when you need a more trustworthy form of payment than a standard check.

 FAQ